 ABOUT THE ROLE

 As our Producer, General Assignment will research, budget and produce high quality, innovative content on a wide variety of topics both on television and online for the PBS NewsHour Weekend.
 You will collaborate with the senior production team and Executive Producer.
 You will also be a mentor to more junior producers and help them bring their skills to the next level.

 You will get up to speed on all the show’s main infrastructure: how to book talk segments, produce and write short day-of-air tape pieces.
 You will shadow a general assignment producer on at least one field package to learn our pitch to air process.

 WHAT SUCCESS LOOKS LIKE

 You are regularly contributing to both features and in-depth news reporting.
 You bring a vibrancy and terrific ideas to pitch meetings.
 Your demonstrated passion for knowing the ideal way to produce content and ability to seamlessly jump from project to project will enable you to flourish.
 You’ve developed trust with executive leadership.
-You’re known not only for your quality work product, but the positive impact you’ve had on the staff.
-And, you have grown your own skills and those of junior producers, and can point to evidence in the team’s improved reporting.
+You have grown your own skills and those of junior producers, and can point to evidence in the team’s improved reporting.
 You’ve consistently produced at least two pieces per month (more if they are arts related).

 WHAT YOU’LL BRING

 Proof of full dosage of a COVID-19 vaccination is required for all positions that will be working onsite or may reasonably or occasionally be called to work onsite.